Monthly temperature records smashed in Europe beneath sprawling heat dome

 In the coming days, the heat dome over Europe will relinquish its grasp and dissipate some, while a new, even more formidable area of high pressure is forecast to become established over Iceland and northern Britain.

-The late-March temperature records are the latest instance of anomalous warmth to plague Europe in recent years, fitting a pattern of more frequent and intense temperature extremes influenced by climate change.
+The late-March temperature records are the latest instance of anomalous warmth to hit Europe in recent years, fitting a pattern of more frequent and intense temperature extremes influenced by climate change.
 Much of Western Europe spent late February beneath an equally impressive heat dome with temperatures 25 degrees above normal.